|Duration:||8 days (incl. travel), 6 days on the snow|

 – We don’t ski in the tracks like Cross Country, instead we make our own!

 Being caught in an avalanche is a problem, avoiding one is a skill.
 Our guides hold the professional International Mountain Leader (IML) and Level 2 Arctic Guide qualifications and have considerable experience of reading avalanche terrain and avoiding it.

-Flights, you can arrange these yourself or we can have our travel partner.
+Flights, you can arrange these yourself or we can have our travel partner assist you.
 The extra kit as per the kit list.
 If you’re missing anything we can advise on how to best purchase, any extra tours etc. Travel insurance.
 And any comfort munchies you’d like to bring.

 We are limiting this expedition to 8 participants.
 There will be at least 2 guides.

 It is essential that all participants take out additional insurance for the trip.
-This should cover repatriation to UK/Ireland and rescue fees.
+This needs to cover repatriation to your home and rescue fees.
 Your insurance must list guided backcountry skiing.
 Let us know if you need details on insurance companies.
 We also advise that you apply for your EHIC (formally E11).